 Category I codes represent services that are widely performed, have FDA approval or clearance (if needed) and are supported by a sufficient level of evidence published in the peer-reviewed literature.
 It is a “permanent” code in the CPT code book published yearly.
 An example of Category I codes is “cataract surgery.
 On the other hands, Category III codes represent services using new and emerging technologies (such as 3D-printed anatomical models for presurgical planning), and were created to allow for data collection for new procedures or services and to limit the use of established Category I code for new technologies that are now described by existing codes.
 Category III differ from Category I codes in that they may not be yet widely adopted by healthcare providers and do not require FDA approval, nor need to meet a certain level of supporting evidence.
 These codes are considered “temporary”, which means if they are not converted into Category I status (by wider adoption and well-documented clinical evidence) in five years, they will be archived.
 [5-7]

-What is the relationship between CPT codes and reimbursements?
+What is the relationship among Category I, Category III CPT codes, and reimbursements?